FastEval/FastEval/README.md

 ## Features

-- **Evaluation on various benchmarks with a single command.** Supported benchmarks are [MT‑Bench](https://arxiv.org/abs/2306.05685) for conversational capabilities, [HumanEval+](https://github.com/evalplus/evalplus) for Python coding performance, Chain of Thought (GSM8K + MATH + BBH + MMLU) for reasoning capabilities, [LM-Eval](https://github.com/EleutherAI/lm-evaluation-harness) for general capabilities as well as [custom test data](docs/custom-test-data.md).
+- **Evaluation on various benchmarks with a single command.** Supported benchmarks are [MT‑Bench](https://arxiv.org/abs/2306.05685) for conversational capabilities, [HumanEval+](https://github.com/evalplus/evalplus) for Python coding performance, Chain of Thought (GSM8K + MATH + BBH + MMLU) for reasoning capabilities as well as [custom test data](docs/custom-test-data.md).
 - **High performance.** FastEval uses [vLLM](https://github.com/vllm-project/vllm) for fast inference by default and can also optionally make use of [text-generation-inference](https://github.com/huggingface/text-generation-inference).
 Both methods are ~20x faster than using huggingface transformers.
 - **Detailed information about model performance.** FastEval saves the outputs of the language model and other intermediate results to disk.
 This makes it possible to get deeper insight into model performance.
 You can look at the [performance on different categories](https://fasteval.github.io/FastEval/#?benchmark=mt-bench) and even inspect [individual model outputs](https://fasteval.github.io/FastEval/#?benchmark=cot&task=bbh/date_understanding&id=eb74c9e1-8836-4c3a-8f50-a25808d20eee).
 - **Use of model-specific prompt templates**: FastEval uses the right prompt template depending on the evaluated model.
 Many prompt templates are supported and the use of [Fastchat](https://github.com/lm-sys/FastChat) expands this even further.